 Free school visits

-Our museum covers many topics areas that will support your teaching from the Romans and local industry, to the two world wars.
-Your class is always welcome to come for a free unfacilitated visit, all we ask is that you let us know in advance.
+Our museum covers many topics areas that will support your teaching from the Romans and Ancient Egyptians to early trades and changing exhibitions.
+Your class is always welcome to come for a free unfacilitated visit, all we ask is that you let us know in advance so we know to expect you.

 Heritage workshops are fun, educational, interactive, curriculum-based sessions, which help bring history to life.
 From the Roman Bathhouse, Ancient Egypt and right down to the mines, there are a wide range of workshops available.